redhat-developer/app-services-cli/docs/commands/rhoas_context_use.md

 ### Synopsis

 Select a service context to be used as the current context.

-When you set the context to be used, it is set as the current context for all service based commands.
+When you set the context to be used, it is set as the current context for all service-based rhoas commands.

 ```